sachin-trilio/HowTos/immutable-backup-restore.md

    EOF
    ```

+## Steps to create Immutable Target

+## Steps to create Scheduling and Retention Policies

-## Steps to create encrypted backup
+## Steps to create immutable backup
+After immutable target and retention policy are set, user needs to create a backup.
+Once the backup is taken and stored on an immutable target, it can not be altered (overwritten/deleted) until the retention period set through TVK is up.

 1. Log in to the **Management Console** of _Triliovault for Kubernetes_.
 2. Click on **Backup & Recovery** tab.
 It displays the primary cluster and a list of namespaces.